makeevolution/notes/k8s/ckad/ckad-tricks.md

   # This is a simple key-value pair that could be used as an environment variable
   ENVIRONMENT: "production"
 ```
-- This `data` can be used in two ways in the pod: as a file mounted into the pod or as a env var:
+- This `data` can be used in two ways in the pod: as a file mounted into the pod or as a env var.
+Here we show both! :
 ```
 apiVersion: v1
 kind: Pod